Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 \subsubsection{Changepoint rejection}

 The algorithm presented is inherently fragile: if a changepoint is missed during the first stage of the algorithm, or a false positive is obtained, the algorithm will fail to obtain the correct sequence of configurations of the FSSs.
-Unfortunately, designing a changepoint detection algorithm that detects all actual changepoints with no possibility of false positives is impossible due to the randomness of the noise that affects the friction torque measurements.

-Since we want the algorithm to perform well even in the presence of false positives, we robustify it by including in the dynamic programming problem the option at every stage of ignoring the changepoint detected, rather than fitting it in one of the FSS.
+Since we want the algorithm to perform well even in the presence of false positives, we robustify it by including in the dynamic programming problem the option at every stage of ignoring the changepoint detected, rather than fitting it in one of the FSSs.
 This is done by including $0$ as an additional possible input, shown in Figure~\ref{fig:transition-diagram}, with the following transition and cost functions:

 The cost of this transition is given by the log-likelihood of none of the switching systems jumping during this stage, plus the added cost of rejecting this changepoint.
 Formally, this is written as

 Recalling \eqref{eq:rejection_cost}, this additional cost is given by how much the squared error of the regression increases when the changepoint is removed and the same friction coefficient is estimated before and after it.
 Therefore, the algorithm is more likely to ignore changepoints when the intervals before and after them have similar friction coefficients.